TELUS-BBA/living-lab-visualize/README.md

 Remember: you are limited in the operations you may do on dataframes if you want to use the plotting functions.
-These functions expect the dataframe to have the same type of index, and the same columns and column names as the ones produced by the `get_XX_dataframe(...)` functions.
+These functions expect the dataframe to have the same type of index, and the same columns and column names as the ones originally produced by the `get_XX_dataframe(...)` functions.